vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 ___________

+[^293]: See Book 1-110, Book 2-16, and Book 2-114.

 **129.** Shōgen[^294] always said: “Rooted in the word ‘*kan*’ \(remonstrance\) are self-seeking desires.
 There can be no altruistic remonstration.”
 Nobody knows if Shōgen remonstrated with his lord.
 He did not once attempt to influence him by forcing reason.
 He always conferred in private to elicit his understanding.

+[^294]: Nakano Shōgen Masakane was an elder councilor under Nabeshima Mitsushige.

 Also, Nakano Kazuma Masatoshi[^295] never sought to take his lord to task with brash admonishments under the guise of “service.”
 Instead, he would covertly offer advice at a well-timed moment, away from the ears of others.
 His guidance was always received graciously.
 The lord’s iniquities were thus never exposed because nobody knew what went on.

+[^295]: A minister who served under Nabeshima Katsushige.

 To try and forcibly convince your lord through personal interpretations of reason is “great disloyalty.”
 This is because the underlying motivation is to make a show of allegiance at the expense of the lord’s reputation.
 As the details become known, the lord’s honor will be sullied if he does not heed the petition; whereas the name of the ‘loyal’ retainer will be well-known.
 The outcome is worse than if no remonstrance is given in the first place.